deepakkrish212/plan-always/README.md

 - Plan your day. **In this busy and hectic world, being organized is the key to success**
 - Be kind and grateful. **What is the point of being not kind and bratty?**
 - Don't give in to your addictions. **A man who is addicted will forever be a slave**.
+- I should go above and beyond in any given circumstance. **Life is to be extraordinary**

+## Punishment
+  - If I didn't not follow any of my daily rules, I have to solve two leetcode medium level questions.
+I am allowed to look at the hint after 30 minutes but never the solution.
+      - If I didn't follow this, I will also have to send Soobin $100
+  - My ego is not satisfied with lying.
+I am not satisfied with lying.
+I cannot truly evolve if I lie.
+So, lying will cost me $100 dollars straight to Soobin's account
+  - If I do not do anything major to improve my life in these two weeks' time, I have failed and have to do leetcode questions for an entire day.
+      - Failing this will also initiate a $100 transfer to Soobin.

 ## Status
 | Day | Status | Notes | Why fail? (don't) | Feedback | Date |